microsoft/hi-ml/hi-ml-histopathology/docs/public_datasets.md

 azcopy copy PANDA https://<your_storage_account>.blob.core.windows.net/datasets/ --recursive
 ```

-## TCGA-Crck dataset
+## TCGA-Crck Dataset

-Should run this in an Azure VM

 This dataset contains histological images from patients with colorectal cancer, available from
 [here](https://zenodo.org/record/2530835).

-To download and prepare the dataset, please run the following commands in a Linux shell, in the root folder of the git
+To download and prepare the dataset, please run the following commands in a Linux shell in the root folder of the git
 repository.

-- Note 1: Depending on the speed of your internet connection, this script can run for several hours because it downloads
-  a total of more than 10GB of files.
-It is advantageous to run the script in a Virtual Machine in Azure.
+To prepare:

-- Note 2: In the last statement, where we upload the full dataset to Azure, replace `<your_storage_account>` with the
+- In the last statement, where we upload the full dataset to Azure, replace `<your_storage_account>` with the
   name of your Azure storage account.
+- For Python to pick up the paths in `hi-ml-histopathology/src/histopathology/scripts/tcga_dataset_prep.py`, you need to
+  add the `hi

+Note: Depending on the speed of your internet connection, this script can run for several hours because it downloads
+a total of more than 20GB of files.
+It is advantageous to run the script in a Virtual Machine in Azure (downloading
+can be easily automated because no authentication is required).

 ```shell
 mkdir TCGA-Crck